 Thailand is generally divided into 4 regions; North, North-East, Central and South.
 At StartSmart we have opportunities throughout all regions.
 Each region has something unique to offer.
-Many come dreaming of beach parties, but most leave remembering the experiences made in their ‘heartland’ home away from 2 week tourists.
+Many come dreaming of beach parties, but most leave remembering the experiences made in their new home away from the typical two week tourists.

 Living in Thailand allows you the chance to explore areas of Thailand that most tourists don’t even know exist.

 The North, or Lanna ‘land of a million rice fields’, offers a blend of popular tourist areas such as vibrant city of Chiang Mai or laid-back Mae Hong Son.
-Also less touristy areas like the stunning Payao,surrounded by lush thickly forested mountains or the more traditional Lampang.
+Also, you can explore less touristy areas like the stunning Payao, surrounded by lush thickly forested mountains or the more traditional Lampang.